magda-io/magda-ui-plugin-component-dap-image-gallery/README.md

-# magda-ui-plugin-component-dap-thumbnail-viewer
+# Magda UI Plugin Component DAP Thumbnail Viewer

-A Magda UI Plugin Component that allows users to view the thumbnails of the files / distributions of datasets that are harvested from CSIRO DAP system.
+A Magda UI Plugin Component that allows users to view the thumbnails of the files / distributions that are harvested from CSIRO DAP system.

 This plugin requires Magda v2.2.0 or higher.